 Administrator, DAV National Service Foundation

-initially assigned as a Donor Relations Correspondent Specialist.
-She was promoted
+Initially assigned as a Donor Relations Correspondent, she was promoted to the DAV

-to the DAV executive offices in 2006, where she provided direct support to both
+executive offices in 2006, where she provided direct support to both the Comptroller

-In 2010, Ms. Shaffer was promoted to the newly-created position of Legal and Regulatory
+In 2010, Ms. Sorrell was promoted to the newly-created position of Legal and Regulatory

 Affairs Coordinator.
 In that capacity, reporting to the General Counsel, her duties